 Warranty spares (whether indigenous or imported) of plant, equipment, machinery, automobiles or any other goods [except those restricted under ITC (HS)] may be exported along with main equipment or subsequently but within contracted warranty period of such goods, subject to approval of RBI.
-It may be noted that-

-"Spares" means a part or a sub-assembly or assembly for substitution that is ready to replace an identical or similar part or sub- assembly or assembly.
+"Spares" means a part or a sub-assembly or assembly for substitution that is ready to replace an identical or similar part or sub-assembly or assembly.
 Spares include a component or an accessory.